In brief

 What are the dangers of meme tokens?

-Not everyone sees the funny side to Dogecoin and its ilk.
+Not everyone sees the funny side of meme coins.
 Thailand’s regulator ordered exchanges to delist meme tokens in June 2021, alongside NFTs and fan tokens.

-There's also the ever-present danger of "rug pulls"—when developers hold a bunch of coins, get people to buy in, and then dump their coins.
+At its most extreme, this takes the form of "rug pulls"—when developers hold a bunch of coins, get people to buy in, and then dump their coins.
 That causes the market to plummet, while they escape with their booty.
 Even experienced investor Mark Cuban has been a victim.

 One way to mitigate the risk of rug pulls is to only buy coins and tokens that are vetted, audited, or have some sort of reliable third-party oversight.